Vivatist/penguin-tamer/README.md

 **For full operation, you need to [obtain](#getting-a-token-api_key-and-connecting-to-a-pre-installed-model) a personal token and add it to the selected model in the program [settings](#installation).**

 > [!NOTE]
-> AI-eBash can work with any neural network that supports API access.
+> penguin-tamer can work with any neural network that supports API access.
 Today this includes almost all large language models (LLMs) on the market.
 [How to add a new model](#adding-a-new-model).

 ## Connecting to Neural Networks
-AI-eBash ships with several popular models pre-configured, such as **DeepSeek**, **Grok 4 Fast**, **Qwen3 Coder**.
+penguin-tamer ships with several popular models pre-configured, such as **DeepSeek**, **Grok 4 Fast**, **Qwen3 Coder**.
 However, provider policies don’t allow full operation without authorization.
 You must obtain a personal token (API_KEY) from the provider’s website.

 ### Getting a Token (API_KEY) and Connecting to a Pre-installed Model
 We recommend the provider [OpenRouter](https://openrouter.ai/models?max_price=0) — simple registration and dozens of popular models available for free with a single token.

 - Register on the [website](https://openrouter.ai/)
 - Get a token by clicking **[Create API key](https://openrouter.ai/settings/keys)**.
 Save it — OpenRouter will show it only once!
-- Add the token to AI-eBash in the [settings](#configuration) of the selected model
+- Add the token to penguin-tamer in the [settings](#configuration) of the selected model
 - Make this model the current one

 **Done!
 Now the selected model will answer you in the console.
 You can connect any other model from this website in the same way.**